deckhouse/virtualization/docs/FAQ.md

           name: win-virtio-iso
     ```

-1. Once the resource is created, the virtual machine will be started.
+1. After creating the resource, start the VM:

+    ```bash
+    d8 v start win-vm
+    ```

-You need to connect to it and use the graphical wizard to add the `virtio` drivers
+1. You need to connect to it and use the graphical wizard to add the `virtio` drivers
 and perform the OS installation.

     ```bash